 TOTAL TIME: 5 minutes (Preparation takes: 5 minutes)

-- 25 Most Popular Dutch Foods To Experience In 2022
+- 18 Most Popular Peruvian Street Food To Savor In 2022

 Jambon Beurre is the epitome of simplicity in French cuisine as it requires very few components, allowing you to focus on the quality of the making.
 Not to mention, the sandwich is trendy in the country, with more than three million served daily.